Based in Brazil

 • Hilt for DI — standard Android DI, keeps the single-module architecture clean

-• PressStart2P font — reinforces the pixel-art identity across the entire UI
+• PressStart2P font — reinforces the pixel-art identity across both platforms

 • Supabase for backend — auth, postgrest, and edge functions without managing infrastructure